Case Study

 Delivery Process

-The platform was developed over approximately six months by a distributed team.
+The platform was developed over approximately six months by a distributed team working across product, design, QA, and engineering.

 Happy Path Solutions